hwayne/learntla/content/pluscal/toolbox/index.md

 Not only does this show us what failed, it shows us **how** it failed.
 In this case, "Initial Predicate" tells us the starting state: x is five.
 The following "action" line shows that the "Add" step finished and x changed to 6, which invalidates our invariant.

 {{% notice tip %}}
-TLA+ Toolbox doesn't have a default shortcut for "Run Model".
-You can set one by going to preferences, then "globals", then "keys".
-It'll make things smoother.
+The TLA+ Toolbox maps the F11 key to "Run Model".
 {{% /notice %}}

 ## Evaluating Expressions